THE CATHEDRAL OF NOTRE DAME

 PLACE OF CONCORDE

-Built in 1757 under the name of Place de Luis XV, this is the second largest square in all of France.
+Built in 1757 under the name of Place de Luis XV, you are now standing with the audioguide (audioguides) in the second largest square in all of France.
 To commemorate the king’s recovery from a serious illness, the square was not only given his name, but a grandiose equestrian statue was erected in the middle as well.

 The square was the scene of more than 1,200 beheadings during the French Revolution, in which a guillotine was used to execute those against the revolution.
 Some of the more well-known victims include King Louis XVI, Queen Marie Antoinette, Robespierre, Princess Isabel of France, and Madame du Barry.